Mybuilder.com

 Design overview

-Upon shortlisting a tradesperson a chat opportunity is created.
-Chat's often sat dormant with neither party seeing it as their responsibility to send the first message.
+When a homeowner shortlists a tradesperson, a chat opportunity is created.
+Reseach showed chat's often sat dormant with neither party seeing it as their responsibility to send the first message, or, chase initial messages.

 Design overview

-Research showed that jobs that involved a home visit to quote often had higher conversion rates.
+Research showed that job enquiries that resulted in a home visit to quote, often had higher conversion rates - Home visis were a core metric to uplift.

-Home visits often didn't happen as tradespeople didn't suggest or enquire about availability at the correct point in the conversation.
+Home visits often didn't happen as tradespeople didn't suggest or enquire about availability at the correct point in the conversation (often missing the opportunity by +2/3 days)

 Prompting a home visit